St. Piran's Day

 Today's Musings, History & Folklore

-St Piran's Day is the national day of Cornwall, held on 5 March every year.
-The day is named after one of the patron saints of Cornwall, Saint Piran, who is also the patron saint of tin miners.
-One of the oldest depictions of the St Piran's flag can be seen in a stained glass window at Westminster Abbey.
-It was unveiled in 1888, in memory of the famous Cornish inventor and engineer Richard Trevithick.
-The window depicts St Michael at the top and nine Cornish saints, Piran, Petroc, Pinnock, Germanus, Julian, Cyriacus, Constantine, Nonna and Geraint in tiers below.
+St Piran's Day, March 5th, is the national day of Cornwall named after one of the patron saints of Cornwall, Saint Piran, who is also the patron saint of tin miners.
+One of the oldest depictions of the St Piran's flag can be seen in the 1888 stained glass window at Westminster Abbey, created in memory of the famous Cornish inventor and engineer Richard Trevithick.
+The window depicts St Michael at the top and the nine Cornish saints, Piran, Petroc, Pinnock, Germanus, Julian, Cyriacus, Constantine, Nonna and Geraint in tiers below.
 The head of St Piran appears to be a portrait of Trevithick himself, and the figure carries the banner of Cornwall.

 St Piran's Cross